QianGroupPage/DTCS-v.01/README.md

 The easy install is just
 `pip install git+https://github.com/rithvikp/lbl-crn`

-## Testing
-To test if everything is working properly
+Once it's installed (it might take a while), run `python -m lblcrn --test` to test if everything is working properly.

+## Example
+Running the example, Predator-Prey
 1. Download this [example](https://github.com/rithvikp/lbl-crn/blob/master/examples/predator_prey.ipynb)
 2. Open the file in Jupyter Notebook and run it - if you see all the graphs and whatnot, the install worked.